 Services Revenue.
 Services revenue increased \$11.3 million, or 52%, from \$21.8 million in fiscal 2004 to \$33.0 million in fiscal 2005.
-Services revenue represented 36% of our total revenues in fiscal 2004 and 40% of our total revenues in fiscal 2005.
+Services revenue represented 36% of our total revenues in fiscal 2005.
 Increased revenue from customer support agreements contributed \$8.9 million to the total increase in services revenue as a result of sales of software to new customers and renewal agreements from our installed software base.
 In addition, increased revenue from other professional services contributed \$2.4 million to the total increase in services revenue as a result of higher software sales.